timj-wood/timj-wood.github.io/_posts/2026-09-20-hawkes-processes.md

 Suppose you work in a country that has almost eliminated malaria, and a new case is reported.
 It might come from a traveller who was infected abroad and brought the parasite home with them.
 If nothing follows, it was a dead end.
 On the other hand, it may be the first visible link in a local chain, where a mosquito bites an infected person, subsequently biting someone else, and transmission soon becomes widespread.

 These two situations require completely different responses, yet on the day the case is reported they look identical.
-Often the only evidence is a list of cases, the dates they occurred, and some patchy travel histories.
+Often the only evidence is a list of cases, the dates they occurred, and some sketchy travel histories.

 However, what you can do is identify a temporal pattern.
 Imported cases arrive more or less at random.
 Locally transmitted cases arrive in clusters, because each one makes further cases more likely for a while.
 Distinguishing these two patterns, soley relying on the timing of events, is precisely what a Hawkes process has been developed for.